2013 Human Capital Leadership Forum

 Sandi Knight joined HealthMarkets, Inc. as Senior Vice President, Human Resources in August of 2011.
 Prior to joining HealthMarkets, Ms. Knight served as the Vice President of Human Resources for EF Johnson Technologies, inc. from 2007 to 2011.
 Prior to EF Johnson, she served as the Sr. Director of Human Resources for Zale Corporation overseeing all field human resources for 2300 locations, 18,000 employees, and six brands.
 She has a varied background in Union/Non-Union environments, multi-location, multi-state and multiple industries such as manufacturing, banking, retail, engineering, and now Health Care.

 Sandi received her MS in Educational Psychology from Cal-State as well as her BA in Sociology.
-She has her Senior Professional Human Resources Certification (SPHR) and a Master Project Management certification (MPM ).
+She has her Senior Professional Human Resources Certification (SPHR) and a Master Project Management certification (MPM).
+Sandi most recently completed her certification in Executive Coaching from the University of Texas at Dallas.
 She is a national member of SHRM, Dallas HR, and DWENG (Dallas Women’s Executive Network Group).

-Sandi lives in Dallas and has two children – a daughter 23 who is currently in Israel and a son 21 who will be graduating from the University of Alabama and then going into the Peace Corps where he will be in Madagascar.
+Sandi lives in Dallas and has two children – a daughter 25 who is works in Theater and travels around North America, Canada, and Mexico and a son 23 who is in the Peace Corps in Madagascar.

 Mercer View Bio »